cs4241-19a/a4-creativecoding/README.md

 https://a4-anaghalate.glitch.me

 - the goal of the application WAS to create some sort of interactive game which would replicate tetris
-- I faced several challanges and had all of my assignments due on this friday and thus was unable to complete the project
+- I faced several challanges and had all of my assignments due on this friday and thus was unable to complete the project but did finish the server side aspect